WICG/window-controls-overlay/explainer.md

 On the `body`, margins are set to 0 to ensure the title bar reaches to the edges of the window.

-The `titleBarContainer` uses `position: absolute` and sets the `top` to `titlebar-area-inset-top`, fixing the container to the top of the page.
-The `bottom` is set to `titlebar-area-inset-bottom` or to fall back to `100% - var(--fallback-title-bar-height)` if the window controls overlay is not visible.
+The `titleBarContainer` uses `position: absolute` and sets the `top` to `titlebar-area-y`, fixing the container to the top of the page.
+The `height` is set to `titlebar-area-height` or to fall back to `var(--fallback-title-bar-height)` if the window controls overlay is not visible.
 The background color of the `titleBarContainer` is the same as the `theme_color`.
 The width is set to `100%` so that the div fills the width of the page, and flows under the overlay when it is visible for a seamless appearance.

-The `titleBar` also uses `position: absolute` and `top: titlebar-area-inset-top` to pin it to the top of the window.
-By default, it consumes the full width of the window.
-The `left` and `right` edges are set to `titlebar-area-inset-left` and `titlebar-area-inset-right` respectively, both falling back to `0` when these values aren't set.
+The `titleBar` also uses `position: absolute` and `top: titlebar-area-y` to pin it to the top of the window.
+The `left` edge is set to `titlebar-area-x` with a fallback of `0`, and the `width` is set to `titlebar-area-width` with a fallback of `100%`, so that it defaults to consume the full width of the window.
 It also sets `user-select: none` to prevent any attempts at dragging the window to be consumed instead by highlighting text inside of the div.

-The container for the `mainContent` of the webpage is also fixed in place with `position: absolute` and is anchored to the bottom of the page.
-The `height` is set to `titlebar-area-inset-bottom`, or to fall back to `100% - var(--fallback-titlebar-height)`, filling in the remaining space below the title bar.
+The container for the `mainContent` of the webpage is also fixed in place with `position: absolute` and is anchored to the bottom of the page with `bottom: 0`.
+The `top` is set to `titlebar-area-height` with a fallback of `var(--fallback-titlebar-height)` so that it meets the bottom oedge of the title bar.
 It sets `overflow-y: scroll` to allow its contents to scroll vertically within the container.

 For cases where the browser does not support the window controls overlay, a CSS variable is added to set a fallback title bar height.
 The bounds of the `titleBarContainer` and `mainContent` are initially set to fill the entire client area, and do not need to be changed if the overlay is not supported.